Wildlife Film Ethics

-- Don’t do anything that will permanently alter the natural behaviour of your subject.
+- Don’t do anything that will permanently alter the natural behavior of your subject.
 Be aware that habituation, baiting, and feeding may place your subjects at risk and may be lethal.

 - It is unacceptable to restrict or restrain an animal by any means to attract a predator.

-- Subjects should never be drugged or restrained in order to alter their behaviour for the sole purpose of filming.
+- Subjects should never be drugged or restrained in order to alter their behavior for the sole purpose of filming.